dupontgu/t9-macropad-circuitpython/library_generator/README.md

 ## Loading the dictionary
 - Run [`main()`](/src/main/kotlin/Main.kt).
-- Copy the `out.bin` file on to your CIRCUITPY drive, next to the firmware (code.py).
+- Copy the `library.t9l` file on to your CIRCUITPY drive, next to the firmware (code.py).
 Be sure to make a backup of the old one if you don't want to lose it!